 How long does it take to ship my order?

-Typically we ship within one business day.
+Typically we ship within 10-14 business days.
 Customized or very large orders may take 1-2 extra business days to process and ship.
-If you have a specific date that you need to receive your item, you may want to call for assistance in determining if expedited shipping will be required.
+If you have a specific date that you need to receive your item, you may want to call and talk to us about this.

 Do you recommend the wood barres or the aluminum barres?